CnmAlper/CnmAlper.me/README.md

 - 👋 Hi, I’m Alper Canimoglu
-- 👀 I’m interested in Programming Languages
+- 👀 I’m interested in Machine Learning and Artificial Intelligence,
-- 🌱 I’m currently learning Python and Machine Learning.
+- 🌱 I’m currently learning Python and C++,
-- {💯} I want to share my projects with you.
+- {💯} I want to share my projects with you,
 - 📫 How to reach me =} canimoglu185@gmail.com

 <!---